-Also known as ‘vesting’ or ‘golden handcuffs’, lock ups refer to those who buy in, or are given stock, and may be unable to sell them for a year or more, as part of the agreement.
+Also known as ‘vesting’ or ‘golden handcuffs’, lock-ups refer to those who buy in, or are given shares, and may not be able to sell them for a year or more as part of the agreement.

-Flipping is when you invest into an IPO and quickly exit, which some retail investors or institutions may be able to do.
+Flipping is when you invest in an IPO and exit quickly, which some retail investors or institutions may be able to do.

-Most stocks can be tracked on the exchange on which they are traded.
+Most stocks can be tracked on the exchanges they are traded on.

-You can also see them on other sites such as Yahoo Finance, stock broking sites, plus a variety of phone apps.
+You can also track them on other sites, such as Yahoo Finance, stockbroking sites, plus a variety of phone apps.